Byron, Maine: History

 It was settled as Township No. 8, then incorporated on January 24, 1833, as Byron, named for the English poet Lord Byron.
 Nicknamed Hop City, agriculture was the principal occupation.
 Crops included wheat, corn, potatoes and oats.
 Lumbering was extensive in winter, with two sawmills operating.
 The Rumford Falls & Rangeley Lakes Railroad was completed in 1896, carrying freight, tourists and "rusticators" from Rumford up the Swift River valley through Byron and Houghton to Mooselookmeguntic Lake.

 The Swift River is a popular place to either pan for gold or swim at Coos Canyon, a 32 ft high gorge where the water depth occasionally exceeds 20 ft.
 Just down river from the gorge is a small local beach, called Toby's Beach.
 And a 20-foot ledge, popular during the summer, for daring jumpers.

 There is a camping area off state route 17, across from Coos Canyon.

 In March 2013, the town sought to require all homes in the town to possess at least one firearm, not unlike Kennesaw, Georgia's similar 1982-origin local ordinance.

-Bryon is the home of Anthony Boucher, NCAA Division III Cross Country Runner.